 Padding: Because the manga's story moves very fast, the anime had to add new things to fill 20 episodes.
 Most of this is Character Development and further exploration of Cephiro, which many consider to be beneficial since it allows viewers to see the world that the girls have to save.
 However, there is some blatant padding when the trio discusses topics that have already been covered and flash back to things that happened the last episode.

 What an Idiot: In episode 12 of the anime, the girls are "attacked" repeatedly with unsteady ground, falling boulders and trees, etc. They quickly conclude that the dangers are illusory, which Hikaru proves by allowing a large tree to fall on her unscathed.
 When they duck into a cave for shelter, they see...
 Clef!
 Who was petrified in the first episode!
 Now telling them that he rescued Emeraude himself and she's a-ok!
 This despite the fact that people have repeatedly told them they need to resurrect all three Mashin first and how the Magic Knights will be the only people able to save the princess, because all the Cephirans who have tried it failed miserably.
 And the girls... believe him with just the slightest hesitation.
 Fuu is the only one to suggest that his story is fishy.
 Cue shock from Hikaru and Umi when—once again—Clef and Emeraude turn out to be illusions and attack them.

 The Woobie: The three Magic Knights after killing Emeraude.

 Also Sierra.
-Say what you will in regards to the plot holes surrounding her appearance, but her inadequacies in regards to her dead and still beloved sister as well as her feelings for Clef are very powerful Woobie material.
+Say what you will in regards to the plot holes surrounding her appearance, but her inadequacies in regards to her dead yet still beloved older sister as well as her feelings for Clef are very powerful Woobie material.